 The fifth criterion, comprehensiveness and scope, encompasses the ability of the science to be used for something other than its intended purpose.
-Comprehensiveness and scope define the application based on that which was not the planned study and achieving the expected outcome through appropriate utilization.
-"The thrust of this criterion is the maximum explanatory power of the science and its related theories.... a science is not a science if it does not explain and address events and related concerns beyond the issue under study at the present time" (Polifroni & Welch, 1999, p.
+Comprehensiveness and scope define applications beyond than the basis of the planned study and achieving the expected outcome through appropriate utilization.
+"The thrust of this criterion is the maximum explanatory power of the science and its related theories. . . . a science is not a science if it does not explain and address events and related concerns beyond the issue under study at the present time" (Polifroni & Welch, 1999, p.
 4).